balaarjunan/UI-Code-Review/README.md

 3. Methods/functions should not be too long.
 4. Meaningful names for variables and functions instead of a, b or c.
 5. Check if the code is understandable without having to rely on comments.
+6. Emphasis semi-colon;
+7. Loops should always have paranthesis.

 Maintainability:

 1. No aribitray constants. [e.g height = height + 30 +'px', use a constants instead var heightAdjustment = 30;]
 2. Are the methods extendable in future, be cautious about over-engineering

 Runtime Vulnerability

 1. While dealing with dynamically rendered elements, check for the element before applying styles.
 2. Missing NULL checks, also try not to complicate null checks. [e.g if(variable == null), instead use if(variable)]
+3. Performance pitfalls like loops, DOM manipulations, lack of caching where required

 Aggressive Alarms